masonfmatthews/rails_assignments/assignments/database_optimizations/README.md

 * Calculate your percent improvement in runtime.
 * Once you have optimized your code as much as you think you can, drop the database, run `rake db:migrate`, and then time how long it takes to run `rake db:seed`.
 Was there an improvement or a worsening of runtime?
 By what percent and why?
 * Which is faster: (a) running `rake db:seed` without indices and then running a migration to add indices, or (b) adding indices during your initial `rake db:migrate`, then running `rake db:seed`?

+You've done a good job of analyzing runtime, but now take a look at storage space:

+* Record the size of your database (in bytes).
+* Record the size of your development log.
+* Give at least one method (feel free to Google) for reducing the size of one of these, yet keeping your data intact.
+* Do you think that this is smaller, about right, or larger than the size of databases you'll be working with in your career?

 ## Hard Mode